 As the National Society of Genetic Counselors Alzheimer’s Expert, Susan Hahn can discuss how she provides clinicians with a framework for assessing patients’ genetic risk for Alzheimer’s disease, helping to identify which patients could benefit from genetic testing.
 She can also speak to working with patients to help them understand the complex genetic nature of the disorder, and how family history and life choices can impact risk of the disease.

 As the National Society of Genetic Counselors Ethics Expert, Susan Hahn can provide insight on the ethical, legal, and social issues related to genomic medicine.
 Specifically, she assesses health disparities in access to genetic testing, as well as the lack of genetic variation by ethnicity in genetic research findings.

 NSGC Ancestry Expert

-In addition to her work with NSGC, Kirkpatrick is a founder of Watershed DNA, a private practice specializing in ancestry testing and other direct-to-consumer tests.
-In addition to providing one-on-one consultations and custom projects through Watershed DNA, Brianne participates in a telegenetics network, Genome Medical.
+In addition to her work with NSGC, Kirkpatrick is a founder of Watershed DNA, which offers online support, educational books and courses, and custom consultations for clients with unexpected DNA test results.
 She is a member of the NSGC Digital Ambassador Program, which engages in promoting the role and value of genetic counselors via social media.
 She is active in the world of genetic genealogy both personally and professionally and frequently speaks, writes and blogs on the topic.

 Brianne attended Indiana University and earned a master’s degree in Genetic Counseling from Northwestern University.
 She is certified by the American Board of Genetic Counseling.